 Canada relies on immigration to maintain a healthy labour force and grow its economy.
 With an aging population and constantly low fertility rate, immigration is part of the solution when it comes to alleviating the pressure caused by those exiting the workforce.
-Canada's immigration policy welcomes skilled workers and entrepreneurs and invites their invaluable contribution to its culture and economy by essentially offering them two types of Canadian work permits.
+Canada's immigration policy welcomes skilled workers and entrepreneurs and invites their invaluable contribution to its culture and economy by essentially offering them two types of Canadian work permits: open work permits and closed work permits.
+Both types of work permits allow foreign nationals to work in Canada for a certain period of time.

 Those who decide to pursue work in Canada must apply for the work permit for which they are eligible and take the steps required in their particular situation.